Your Ultimate Guide to Choosing the Perfect Garmin Fishfinder for Every Fishing Style in 2025

 Display Sizes6″, 7″, 9″, 10″, 12″

-GPSHigh-sensitivity GPS with 5–10 Hz refresh rate
+GPSHigh-sensitivity GPS with a 5–10 Hz refresh rate

 MapsYes (LakeVü™, BlueChart® g3)